skypjack/entt/docs/md/entity.md

 Where `not_rotation` is an empty tag present only when `rotation` is not.

-Because of this, to define a new group that is more restrictive than an existing one, it's enough to take the list of component types of the latter and extend it by adding new component types either owned, observed or excluded, without any precautions depending on the case.<br/>
+Because of this, to define a new group that is more restrictive than an existing one, it's enough to extend the component list of another group by adding new types that are either owned, observed or excluded.<br/>
 The opposite is also true.
-To define a _larger_ group, it will be enough to take an existing one and remove _constraints_ from it, in whatever form they are expressed.<br/>
+To define a _larger_ group, it's enough to remove _constraints_ from its parent.<br/>
 Note that the greater the number of component types involved by a group, the more restrictive it is.